markNZed/processism-react-three/storyboard.md

 * Section: Synthesis
   * Finally, we bring everything together, noting how all the concepts in this presentation are interconnected.
 We’ll embody the process paradigm by using the whole presentation from within a part of the presentation, demonstrating how knowledge, systems, and perspectives are all linked in an ongoing process of synthesis and reinterpretation.

 As you can see, the sections of this presentation are not isolated but deeply interconnected, just as the processes and systems they describe.
-Each section builds on previous sections, and all come together to illustrate the core principles of processism: that everything is constantly evolving, interconnected, and shaped by dynamic interactions.
-As we move through these sections, keep in mind that no part stands alone — each idea flows into the next, just as in the world of processism, everything is in relation.
+Each section builds on previous sections, and all come together to illustrate the core principles of process philosophy: that everything is constantly evolving, interconnected, and shaped by dynamic interactions.
+As we move through these sections, keep in mind that no part stands alone — each idea flows into the next, just as in the world of process philosophy, everything is in relation.

 <!-- omit in toc -->
 # Table of Content